ngohungphuc/Research/Readme.md

 so that they sum up to 1.
 L1 normalization, which refers to Least Absolute Deviations, works by making sure that the sum of absolute values is 1 in each row.
 L2 normalization, which refers to least squares, works by making sure that the sum of squares is 1.

+### Label encoding

+When we perform classification, we usually deal with a lot of labels.
+These labels can be in the form of words, numbers, or something else.
+The machine learning functions in sklearn expect them to be numbers.
+So if they are already numbers, then we can use them directly to start training

+In the real world, labels are in the form of words, because words are human readable.
+We label our training data with words so that the mapping can be tracked.
+To convert word labels into numbers, we need to use a label encoder.
+Label encoding refers to the process of transforming the word labels into numerical form.
+This enables the algorithms to operate on our data.